Man charged in Montgomery shooting

-MONTGOMERY, AL (WSFA) - The Montgomery Police Department has charged a 42-year-old man in a September shooting.
+MONTGOMERY, AL (WSFA) - A man has been charged in a shooting that happened on Oct.
+6.

-According to Captain Regina Duckett, Benitez Sankey is charged with first-degree assault in connection to the shooting on Sept.
-28 in the 3900 block of Woodley Road.
-The victim sustained a serious gunshot wound and was taken to a hospital for treatment.
+According to Martha Earnhardt with the city of Montgomery, MPD charged Tyree Dunn, 25, with second degree assault after a man sustained a non-life threatening gunshot wound in the 5700 block of Williamsburg Lane.

-The initial investigation indicated the shooting stemmed from an argument over narcotics, and Sankey was identified as the suspect.
-He was arrested Thursday.
+MPD determined that the assault happened because of a dispute.
+The U.S. Marshals Service Fugitive Task Force took Dunn into custody on Monday, and he was placed in the Montgomery County Detention Facility.

 Copyright 2018 WSFA 12 News.
 All rights reserved.